 Taking part in the demo conference, I was impressed with how Radvision packaged all of the knobs and buttons of conference control that are typically available into a pint-sized UI that worked well.
 Meeting moderation, participant invitation, muting of participant audio and video, and all other relevant control functions are available and easy to manipulate from iPhone or iPad.
 You can just imagine the power and flexibility this sort of app provides, given that up to 250 participants can be active on a single meeting (with streaming to thousands more) as the session leader works from a taxi via his or her iPhone interacting with the SCOPIA server.

 With one analyst after another beating the drum that mobiles will soon outnumber legacy Internet-connected devices, the migration of apps like video conferencing to the mobile space is a given.
 At the same time, getting telepresence right on highly mobile, variable-bandwidth-connected smaller devices can be at odds with the often rigid network requirements of fixed conferencing solutions.
 From what I can see so far, Radvision's SCOPIA Mobile shows that not only can mobile video conferencing be done, but it can be done quite impressively.
-This should be a fun space to watch.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+This should be a fun space to watch.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio